Hernia repair: Stoppa procedure

 The Stoppa procedure is a tension-free type of hernia repair.
 It is performed by wrapping the lower part of the parietal peritoneum with prosthetic mesh and placing it at a preperitoneal level over Fruchaud's myopectineal orifice.
 It was first described in 1975 by Rene Stoppa.
 This operation is also known as "giant prosthetic reinforcement of the visceral sac" (GPRVS).

 This technique has met particular success in the repair of bilateral hernias, large scrotal hernias, and recurrent or rerecurrent hernias in which conventional repair is difficult and which carries a high morbidity and failure rate.
 The most recent reported recurrence rate (involving 230 patients with 420 hernias and a maximum of 8 years follow-up) was 0.71%.
 The totally extra-peritoneal repair (TEP) uses exactly the same principles as the Stoppa repair, except that it is performed laparoscopically.

+Advancements in Hernia Repair

+Robotic-assisted hernia repair has gained popularity due to its precision, smaller incisions, and quicker recovery times.
+Using robotic systems, surgeons have greater flexibility and control during the procedure.
+Although its use is still more expensive and requires specialized equipment, early studies suggest that robotic hernia repair may offer improved outcomes in complex cases, such as large or recurrent hernias.